Security-Onion-Solutions/securityonion-docs/hardware.rst

 ------------
 .. tip::

    If you're planning to purchase new hardware for a production deployment, please consider official Security Onion appliances from Security Onion Solutions (https://securityonionsolutions.com).
 Our custom appliances have already been designed for certain roles and traffic levels and have Security Onion pre-installed.
+Purchasing from Security Onion Solutions will save you time and effort and help to support future development of the Security Onion platform!

 UEFI
 ----